Gui-Yom/nuance/README.md

 ## Shaders

-Shadertoy allows you tu run a custom fragment shader on the whole screen.
+Nuance allows you tu run a custom fragment shader on the whole screen.
 Shaders are written with the Vulkan flavor of GLSL (`#version 460`).
 The [GL_KHR_vulkan_glsl](https://github.com/KhronosGroup/GLSL/blob/master/extensions/khr/GL_KHR_vulkan_glsl.txt)
 extension is implicitly enabled.
 You can also use a shader already compiled to SpirV directly.